DMOJ/docs/docs/site/permission_system.md

 The user can resubmit submissions by other users.

 #### `lock_submission` (Change lock status of submission)
 The user will be able to lock and unlock submissions.
-Locked submissions will not be rejudeable by anyone (including superusers) until they are unlocked.
+Locked submissions will not be rejudgeable by anyone (including superusers) until they are unlocked.